Une colombe

-"Une colombe" (English: "a dove") is the first single from Celine Dion's album Mélanie.
-It was released in June 1984 in Quebec, Canada.
-It was written by Marcel Lefebvre and Paul Baillargeon.
-The song speaks of a world full of peace, love and friendship.
-On 10 September 1984, Dion sang it for the Pope John Paul II and 65,000 of people at the Olympic Stadium in Montreal, Quebec.
-"Une colombe" also won two Félix Awards for Best Selling Single of the Year and the Pop Song of the Year.
-It was featured on Dion's 2005 greatest hits album, On ne change pas.
+"Une colombe" (lit.
+'A dove') is the first single from Celine Dion's album Mélanie.
+It was issued in June 1984 in Quebec, Canada.
+The song was written by Marcel Lefebvre and Paul Baillargeon.
+Its lyrics describe a world guided by peace, love, and friendship.

+On 10 September 1984, Dion performed "Une colombe" for Pope John Paul II and 65,000 people at the Olympic Stadium in Montreal, Quebec.
+The single received two Félix Awards: Best Selling Single of the Year, and Pop Song of the Year.
+It later appeared on Dion's 2005 greatest hits album, On ne change pas.

 Commercial performance

-The single was a hit.
-On 30 June 1984 it entered the Quebec Singles Chart and reached number 2, spending forty four weeks on chart in total.
-It has sold over 50,000 copies in Canada and received Gold certification in November 1984.
+The single became a major success.
+On 30 June 1984, it entered the Quebec Singles Chart and peaked at number two, remaining on the chart for 44 weeks.
+It sold over 50,000 copies in Canada and was certified gold in November 1984.